Laczen/zephyrmodules/sfcb/README.md

 Other, more advanced compression techniques where filtering is done based upon id and value are easily implemented by changing the compression routine.

+To avoid that data is written while the filesystem is being compressed, the filesystem is kept in a locked state during compression.
+The `sfcb_open_loc()` and `sfcb_write()` methods will be blocked while compression is performed.

 ## Testing